Saturday, August 12, 2017

-Number 9: Dogs really do love their humans.
-MRI scans reveal that when presented with the scents of various people and canines, the reward centers of the dogs' brains are most responsive to the aromas of their human companions.
+9) Dogs really do love their humans.
+MRI scans reveal that when presented with the scents of various people and canines, the reward centers of the dog's brain is most responsive to the aromas of their human companions.

-Number 6: Canines possess the ability of night vision.
-It's not n the same level as cats, but it is superior to that of humans.
-Dogs' pupils are larger and their central retinas have more cells dedicated to light sensitivity than to color detection.
+6) Canines possess the ability of night vision.
+It's not on the same level as cats, but it is superior to that of humans.
+A dog's pupils are larger and their central retinas have more cells dedicated to light sensitivity than to color detection.
 That gives them an upper hand when it comes to making out objects in dim light.

-Number 5: Every nose is unique.
-The Canadian Kennel Club has been using nose prints as a means of individual identification since the 1930s, and many organizations have followed suit.
+5) Every nose is unique.
+The Canadian Kennel Club has been using nose prints as a means of individual identification since the 1930s and many organizations have followed suit.

-Number 4: They most likely dream.
+4) They most likely dream.
 Proof isn't at the 100 percent mark, but there is an abundance of support backing the claim.
-Much of it is based in brain attributes and behaviors that dogs and humans share.
+Much of it is based on brain attributes and behaviors that dogs and humans share.
 Among them are structure and the occurrence of electrical impulses during the deep sleep stage.